Freddd13/PyBiliBackup/README.md

 ## Usage

 ### Use Github Action
+0. You need [nonpersonal onedrive](#About-Onedrive) to save your backup data(Otherwise why you choose this method??).
 1. Fork the repo
 2. Use your own information to set the needed secrets in your repo(Repo Settings -- Secrets and variables -- Actions -- Secrets).
 You need an email with SMTP host, port, account and app password.
 Check out [User config](#User-config) for the full config we need.
 ![](docs/add_secrets.png)